theresarto/kbl-automator/README.md

-# eBay to CMS Automation
+# sales to CMS Automation